 Dates and Deadlines

-The modules at the University of Lucerne take place in the following two-day blocks, i.e. Friday/Saturday:
+The next courses at the University of Lucerne will take place in the following two-day blocks, i.e. Friday/Saturday:

 The recommended course blocks for the practical module are: